khushira2244/True_voice/readme.md

-Installation & Running the Project (Intermediate)
+Installation & Running the Project and   only made for screen size (1440px to tab mode(768px))

 This project has two parts: